-All masonry wall are either load bearing wall or non-load bearing wall, the load-bearing wall is a part of the structure, placed above the building whereas the non-load-bearing wall is just a wall that divides the various rooms of a building.
+All masonry wall is either load-bearing walls or non-load-bearing walls, the load-bearing wall is a part of the structure, placed above the building whereas the non-load-bearing wall is just a wall that divides the various rooms of a building.

 We can demolish and rearrange the non-load-bearing wall, whereas we cannot move or demolish a load-bearing wall.

-The term masonry is used as a coupling material for development with mortar consisting of singular units of blocks, stones, marbles, rocks, concrete squares, tiles, and more; mortar is a mixture of limiting materials with sand.
+The term masonry is the word utilized for development with mortar consisting of singular units of blocks, stones, marbles, rocks, concrete squares, tiles, and more, while the mortar is a mixture of limiting materials with sand.

 Types of Masonry Wall: